 The primary objective of the economic model was to assess the comparative clinical outcomes and cost-effectiveness of active surveillance and radical prostatectomy as treatment options for patients with low-risk, clinically localized prostate cancer.
-(NOTE: while not a focus of this appraisal, the model also allows for evaluation of the most common options for radiation therapy: brachytherapy and IMRT).
+(NOTE: while not a focus of this appraisal, the model also allows for evaluation of the most common options for radiation therapy: brachytherapy, IMRT and PBT).

-Our systematic review of the evidence on clinical effectiveness found no evidence to support differential survival or rates of biochemical recurrence among these treatment strategies, so the economic model focuses on differences in procedural complications, and short- and long-term side effects of treatment.
+Our systematic review of the evidence on clinical effectiveness found no evidence to support differential survival or rates of biochemical recurrence among these treatment strategies, so the model focuses on differences in procedural complications, and short- and long-term side effects of treatment.
+However, because survival differences between radical prostatectomy and watchful waiting have been noted, the potential for a survival benefit for surgery relative to active surveillance was explored in an alternative analysis.